 Application materials are similar to those in AMCAS and it is recommended that you have shadowed a DO.

-Medical College Admissions Test (MCAT) is required by all medical schools.
+Medical College Admissions Test (MCAT), organized by Association of American Medical Colleges (AAMC), is required by all medical schools.
 It is a standardized, multiple-choice 7.5 hour exam (with breaks).
 It consists of 4, equally weighted sections:

 1) Biological and Biochemical Foundations of Living Systems: